rajeshvkothari/oom/GIN_README_2508.md

 - **ORAN Servers**
     ----------------------
-  This servers needs to be create only if oran model(s) are to be deployed.
+  These servers need to be created only if oran model(s) are to be deployed.

-  - Create three AWS VMs on Ohio region with name as follows:
+  - Create three AWS VMs in the Ohio region with names as follows:

 	```sh
 	VM1 Name: Bonap Server